- What We Do

 Carriers always prefer to work with new partners who will use their existing routes on a regular basis.
 If you need to make intermittent shipments to many different places, you’ll probably have to work with multiple specialized carriers.

-The cheapest proposal may not always be the best option, but you always want to get the most and best service you can for the lowest price.
+The cheapest proposal may not always be the best option, but you always want to get the best service you can for the lowest price.

 A proposal or quote comes with a price point, but you may wind up with hidden costs or unexpected charges if you don’t ask good questions up front.
 Try to either calculate or request metrics such as: